mbarnettHMX/beneficial-ownership-engine/README.md

 1. Azure Synapse deployment, and
 2. Local deployment.

-Efficient processing is important for the Beneficial Ownership Engine, especially for large datasets, thus the Azure Synapse deployment is reccommended.
+Efficient processing is important for the Beneficial Ownership Engine, especially for large datasets, thus the Azure Synapse deployment is recommended.

 For Azure Synapse deployment refer to the [Synapse Deployment Instructions](https://github.com/mbarnettHMX/beneficial-ownership-engine/blob/main/docs/deployment/SYNAPSE_DEPLOY.md) document.

 For local deployment on a laptop, desktop, or virtual machine, follow the instructions in [Local Deployment Instructions](https://github.com/mbarnettHMX/beneficial-ownership-engine/blob/main/docs/deployment/LOCAL_DEPLOY.md).

-## Web Server and API for Report Generation

-Deployment of the Web Server and API for report generation is different for Beneficial Ownership Engine local and Azure deployments.
-If you have deployed the engine in Azure, refer to the [AKS Deployment Instructions](https://github.com/mbarnettHMX/beneficial-ownership-engine/blob/main/docs/deployment/AKS_DEPLOY.md).
-If you have created a local delployment of the engine, the web server and API installation instructions are included in the [Local Deployment Instructions](https://github.com/mbarnettHMX/beneficial-ownership-engine/blob/main/docs/deployment/LOCAL_DEPLOY.md).

 ## References